eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner/A. Pizza Metrics.md

 |Meatlovers |	9 |
 |Vegetarian |	3 |

+- Pizza Runner has 9 meatlovers & 3 vegetarian delivered.

-5. How many Vegetarian and Meatlovers were ordered by each customer?
+**5. How many Vegetarian and Meatlovers were ordered by each customer?**

 ```sql
 SELECT co.customer_id, pn.pizza_name, COUNT(pn.pizza_name) AS total_pizza
 FROM customer_orders_temp AS co